-(3) SIX-MINUTE REFLECTION (20% of final grade): Blue book
+(3) WEEKLY REFLECTION (20% of final grade): Blue book

 At the end of class each Wednesday, the professor will give students an exercise to help them revisit the concepts and ideas learned that week.
-The exercise will be similar to a very short quiz with an open notebook, and students will have 6 minutes to work on it.
-Students will need a blue book (20 sheets) to work on the 6 minute reflections.
-We will have our first 6 minute reflection on January 28, so do not forget your bring your blue book that day!
-Students will receive credit based on the accuracy and quality of their responses.
+The exercise will be similar to a very short quiz with an open notebook, and students will turn it in the following Monday.
+Students will need a blue book (20 sheets) to work on the weekly reflections.
+The professor will give the first weekly reflection on January 25, so do not forget to buy your blue book!

+Students will receive credit based on the accuracy and quality of their handwritten responses.
+The weekly reflection should be concise, clear, and straight to the point, and it should NOT exceed 2 pages.
+Time yourself: the assignment should not take you more than 20 minutes.
 A "perfect answer" will receive 10 points; an "average answer" will receive 9 points; a "below average answer" will receive 7 or 8 points.

-A six-minute reflection is designed to examine the material learned during the week, therefore, students who miss class on a given Wednesday cannot make-up this class activity.
-Hower, in the case of students who may miss this activity because of a religious holiday, illness or other extraordinary circumstances (e.g., a University sponsored activity) they will have the opportunity to make-up this activity the last day of class.
+The weekly reflection is designed to examine the material learned every week and based on the exercise that the professor will give at the end of class every Wednesday.
+Therefore, students who miss class on a given Wednesday cannot make-up this class activity, and late assignments are not accepted-no exceptions.
+However, students who missed class on any given Wednesday because of a legitimate excuse (see attendance policy, page 3), they will have the opportunity to make-up this activity the last day of class.